-In order to help you get started as quickly as possible, I’ve prepared this list of fintech apps in India.
-Categorized in different sections.
+To help you get started as quickly as possible, I’ve prepared this list of fintech apps in India.
+Categorized into different sections.

 In each section, I’ll simply mention one fintech app/platform that’s simply the best in the category.